SmoothGNN: Smoothing-aware GNN for Unsupervised Node Anomaly Detection: Experiments

 \subsection{Experimental Setup}

 \textbf{Datasets.} We evaluate SmoothGNN on 9 real-world datasets, including Reddit, Tolokers, Amazon, T-Finance, YelpChi, Questions, Elliptic, DGraph-Fin, and T-Social.
 These datasets are obtained from the benchmark paper \citep{tang23gadbench}, consisting of various types of networks and corresponding anomalous nodes.
 Based on their number of nodes, we divide these datasets into three categories, Small, Medium, and Large, as shown in Table \ref{tab:datasets}.
-Note that unlike previous work in the unsupervised NAD area, we only utilize real-world datasets with a sufficient number of nodes.
-Furthermore, to the best of our knowledge, SmoothGNN is the only model in this field that conducts experiments on large-scale datasets like T-Social to validate the efficiency and effectiveness of the model.
+Note that, unlike previous works in the unsupervised NAD area, we only utilize real-world datasets with a sufficient number of nodes.
+To the best of our knowledge, SmoothGNN is the only model in this field that conducts comprehensive experiments on large-scale datasets such as T-Social to validate the efficiency and effectiveness of various models.